 And you don’t have to carve out precious alone time to run, either.
 As Verrengia notes, you can bring your dog with you, or head out with a friend or significant other.

 2. It’s cheap

 In the age of pricey gym memberships and boutique workout studios that charge upwards of $30 a class, running can actually help you save cash.
 It’s free to do, and requires minimal gear.

 “All you need is a good pair of running shoes [and some workout clothes],” says Kennihan.

 3. It can improve cardiovascular health

 The body is amazingly adaptable, and when faced with repeated bouts of challenging aerobic (oxygen requiring) exercise, it upgrades the functioning of its entire cardiorespiratory system to better handle that exercise.

-“You’re lungs, heart, and vascular system will all become more effective and efficient at delivering oxygen throughout your body, especially to working muscles,” says Trevor Thieme, C.S.C.S., BODi’s executive director of fitness and nutrition content.
+“You’re lungs, heart, and vascular system will all become more effective and efficient at delivering oxygen throughout your body, especially to working muscles,” says Trevor Thieme, C.S.C.S.
 “And the more efficient they become, the healthier you’ll be overall.”